SEXUAL ASSAULT LAWYERS - NEW JERSEY

 The New Jersey Statutes define sexual assault as “committing an act of sexual penetration with another person” under certain forceful circumstances.
 Aggravated sexual assault is a crime in the first degree, while sexual assault is a crime in the second degree.
 If you believe you’ve been a victim of sexual assault or aggravated sexual assault, fill out this form for a free case evaluation.

 A court can find a defendant guilty of aggravated sexual assault if the victim was:

 - Under 13 years of age

-- At least 13 years of age but under 16 years of age, and the victim is a blood relative, the defendant has disciplinary or supervisory power over the victim in the victim’s job or legal status, or the defendant is a parent, guardian, or n adult living in the same house
+- At least 13 but under 16, and the victim is a blood relative, the defendant has disciplinary or supervisory power over the victim in the victim’s job or legal status, or the defendant is a parent, guardian, or an adult living in the same house

 - The defendant uses coercion or physical force and is helped by one or more people

 - The victim suffers from severe personal injury when the defendant uses coercion or physical force

 - The defendant knows that the victim is physically helpless or doesn’t have the mental capacity to consent

 Someone accused of aggravated sexual assault in New Jersey faces 25 years to life in prison, with parole eligibility beginning after 25 years.

 A defendant may be charged with sexual assault if: